Write it on your heart that every day is the best day in the year.

 We are all just silly humans trying our best in our own ways.
 Limited or not, we are.
-So should I put pressure upon myself to resolve and resolute because the New Year is upon me?
+So, should I put pressure on myself to resolve and be resolute because the New Year is upon me?
 I am not so sure.

-I feel as if gratitude may best well be served in grace, as well as is faith and compassion.
-I’ll order that with a side of love, and a big fat dose of being present!
+Gratitude may best well be served in grace, as well as faith and compassion.
+I’ll order that with a side of love and a big fat dose of being present!
+Gratitude can and will shift one’s thoughts, days, and actions in a positive direction.
+If you drop the unrealistic expectation of resolutions, then pick up the practice of finding your personal gratitude on a daily basis.

 The New Year will roll around, as will birthdays.
-Finding more things to be grateful for and less things to gripe about.
+Finding more things to be grateful for and fewer things to gripe about.
 Now, that is a goal that I can obtain at the click of my thoughts.
-Go team thoughts!!!
-This can turn comparing into compassion.
-Judging into loving myself.
+Go, team thoughts!!!
+This can turn to comparison into compassion.
+Judgment into acceptance.
 Complaining into patience.
 I am all for that.

-The longer line I have to wait in is okay if I wait with a soul that can see all the others that are waiting too.
-The silence in the people that have their own lives and own moments in a simple act of waiting.
+The longer line I have to wait in is okay if I wait with a soul that can see all the others that are waiting, too.
+The silence in the people that have their own lives and own moments in a simple act of noticing.
 As the New Year rolls around, the same me will be there.
-It is a good thing… that that is a good thing.
+It is a good thing that that is a good thing.

 Many blessings to the New Year!!!!!